x71c9/uranio-core/README.md

 ```

-### BLL
+### BLL: Business Logic Layer

-Uranio CORE provides BLL classes of the Atoms defined in the Book.
+Uranio CORE provides BLL classes for the Atoms defined in Book.

 > See Book documentation [book.ts]()